The Incredible Journey (film): Remake

 In 1993, Disney made a new version of the film, entitled Homeward Bound: The Incredible Journey.
-Featuring the voices of Don Ameche, Sally Field, and Michael J. Fox, the film keeps the same basic story line, but adds a subplot in which the kids are dealing with a new step-family.
-All three pets are renamed, the breeds of the dogs are changed, the sex of the cat is changed, and the ages of the original Labrador/Golden Retriever and Bull Terrier/American Bull Dog are switched.
+Featuring the voices of Don Ameche, Sally Field, and Michael J. Fox in the roles of the animals unlike the original where they are mute, the film keeps the same basic story line, but adds a subplot in which the kids are dealing with a new stepfather.
+All three pets are renamed, the breeds of the dogs are changed, the cat is changed from male to female, and the ages of the original Labrador/Golden Retriever and Bull Terrier/American Bull Dog are switched.
 It also has vocalizations of the animals' thoughts and communications with each other.

 Unlike the original story, the wilderness through which the three animals journey across is in the Sierra Nevada mountains, not the forested wilderness of Ontario.

 The film was also followed by a sequel in 1996, entitled Homeward Bound II: Lost in San Francisco.